roboquant avatar

 Technical analysis is based on information coming directly from the financial markets and exchanges.
 This includes attributes like:

-Since many strategies use technical analysis as a basis for decision-making, roboquant comes out-of-the-box with support for two of the most popular Java libraries:
+Since many strategies use technical analysis as a basis for decision-making, roboquant comes out-of-the-box with support for:

 Basic usage

-TaLib is a very fast and powerful library that can be used for calculating many different types of indicators.
-It is a pure Java library, but using an API that might be confusing.
+TaLib is a fast and powerful library that can be used for calculating many different types of indicators.
+It is a pure Java library, but it is exposing an API that might be confusing at first.

-In order to make it more convenient to work with, roboquant comes with a wrapper for it.
+To make it more convenient to use it, roboquant comes with a wrapper for it.
 The following example shows how to use it:

 If you invoke a taLib-indicator and don’t have enough data to perform the calculations, an InsufficientData exception will be thrown.
 You can either increase the initial capacity of the PriceBarSerie, or use this exception to increase the historic data capacity: